Freedom is the value of values.

 (October 2024 - 48 mins)

-From Chicago, Professor Snyder presents a civic theory of freedom grounded in five core practices: sovereignty, unpredictability, mobility, factuality, and solidarity.
-He frames freedom as a generative force requiring critical thinking, institutional resilience, and shared democratic effort.
+Professor Snyder presents a theory of freedom grounded in five core practices: sovereignty, unpredictability, mobility, factuality, and solidarity.
+He frames freedom as a generative force requiring critical thinking, institutional resilience, and shared democratic effort, also making a strong case history, literature, philosophy, and the arts.

 (November 2023 - 1 hr)

-Professor Snyder defines freedom as the capacity to choose among values and realize futures.
-He explores five foundational aspects—sovereignty, unpredictability, mobility, factuality, and solidarity—as alternatives to passive or negative liberty.
+Professor Snyder defines freedom as the capacity to choose our values and navigate possible futures.
+He explores five foundational conditions—sovereignty, unpredictability, mobility, factuality, and solidarity—as alternatives to a passive conception of liberty understood simply as the absence of interference.

 (October 2023 - 1hr 30 mins)